-A French-style White Bean Stew called Cassoulet Vert with a Lemony Kale Pesto that is meat-free and that can be made in an Instant Pot!
+A modernized, French-inspired White Bean recipe called Cassoulet Vert with a Lemony Kale Pesto that is meat-free and that can be made in an Instant Pot or on the stovetop.
 Fast, healthy delicious!
 Can be made in 30-minutes using canned white beans.

 The happiest people are not the ones who achieve the most.
-They are the ones who spend more time than others in the state of flow. ~ from
+They are the ones who spend more time than others in the state of flow. ~ Ikigai

 The zesty kale pesto breathes life into the somber white beans, giving them an unexpected brightness.
 Perfect for this time of year!